Prepare for the IELTS exam

 Students sit rehearsal tests under exam conditions.
 These are repeated as required to build confidence and familiarity with the exam.

-Small class sizes also allow for a large amount of individual coaching, which provides students with the security of the knowledge that they are as prepared as possible for their exam, and with confidence and familiarity in the exam format.
+Individual coaching allows the course to be tailored to meet learner's precise needs, which provides students with the security of the knowledge that they are as prepared as possible for their exam, and with confidence and familiarity in the exam format.

 All students who successfully complete this course are eligible for a Course Certificate.
 Completion consists of submitting the final course assignment.